Fractured Magic: Chapter Six

 “Mildly.”

-“Well, we'll have to walk a few blocks — hopefully before that oil takes effect.”
+“Well, we’ll have to walk two blocks—hopefully before that oil takes effect.”

 Silence fell between them while they waited for the nurse.
-Gareth looked around and fidgeted with his clothes and eventually asked, “Where are you from?
-Your accent is northern, right?”
+Gareth looked around and fidgeted with his clothes and eventually asked, “Where are you from, by the way?
+Your accent sounds northern.”

 “Good ear.
 I grew up in Troas.”

-That fit into what little Gareth knew about Roman, with his mother’s Troasian mythology and his darker features.
+That fit into what little Gareth knew about Roman, with his mother’s Troasian mythology and his own darker features.
 They neared the end of a bright summer, and while Gareth’s skin had tanned beyond its usual pasty white, Roman’s was still several shades darker.
-The only reason Gareth hadn’t guessed Troas sooner was because of the way Roman’s accent had diluted, like he’d been away from home for a long time.
-“I had a tutor from Troas,” he said, without quite meaning to.
+The only reason Gareth hadn’t guessed Troas to start was because of the way Roman’s accent had diluted, like he’d been away from home for a long time.
+“I had a tutor from Troas,” he said.
+He hadn’t actually meant to say it, which puzzled him.

-The nurse arrived, then, replacing Gareth’s melted bag, and when Gareth finally stood to go, the world spun around him.
-He grabbed Roman’s shoulder for support, but funnily enough, the young man didn’t seem affected by the ground's shifting.
+When the nurse finally arrived to replace the ice, Gareth stood to go and found the world spinning around him.
+He grabbed Roman’s shoulder for support; funnily, the young man didn’t seem affected by the ground’s rocking.
 He just gave Gareth an amused look and gestured grandly toward the doors, saying, “After you.”

-The gesture tickled at something in the back of Gareth's mind.
-Roman felt strangely familiar.
-He mused over it as they left the hospital, but it wasn’t until the next block over that it finally clicked.
-“Wait!” he cried.
+The gesture tickled at something in the back of Gareth’s mind.
+It felt strangely familiar.
+Gareth mused over it as they left the hospital, but it wasn’t until the next block over that it finally clicked.
+“Wait!”

 Faster than Gareth had ever seen anyone move, Roman twirled to face him, his sword appearing in his hand between one moment and the next.
 He looked around, alert, then frowned at Gareth.
-“Gareth, what?”
+“What?”

 “It’s you!
 I know who you are!”

-Roman's expression darkened, and he took a step toward Gareth.
-Suddenly, he was like a different person, a predator instead of a savior.
-Gareth nearly staggered under the weight of his gaze, of those black eyes fixed unblinkingly on him.
+Roman’s expression darkened, and in an instant, he had become a different person, a predator instead of a savior.
+Gareth nearly staggered under the weight of those black eyes, fixed unblinkingly on him.
 Had he been in his right mind, it would have felled him.
 It would have terrified him.
-A chill raced up his spine, raising the hairs on the back of his neck, but under the medicine's influence, he only let out a nervous giggle.
+Under the medicine’s influence, though he only let out a nervous giggle.

-The sound seemed to snap Roman out of whatever he'd fallen into.
-The young man blinked, then rolled his eyes, his sword disappearing as quickly as it had appeared.
-He grabbed Gareth's arm and dragged him the rest of the way across the street.
+The sound seemed to snap Roman out of whatever he’d fallen into.
+The young man’s sword disappeared as quickly as it had appeared.
+He rolled his eyes, which no longer seemed so threatening, and dragged Gareth the rest of the way across the street.

 “Atiuh’s name, Gareth, I thought there was trouble.”